 ARE THERE OTHER DISTANCES OR JUST THE 100KMS?

 There are a range of lengths in the Ultra-Trail events.
 For instance, maybe the UTA 50 might be a good place to start if your new to running events.

 ULTRA-TRAIL AUSTRALIA 50

-The UTA11 was introduced in 2019 and is a stunningly beautiful but technical and physically demanding trail run.
-It is also an excellent introduction for new runners wanting to try out trail running and be part of the incredible vibe of the Ultra-Trail Australia party.
-The event starts at Fairmont Resort & finishes at the atmospheric Scenic World and also provides runners the opportunity to get a taste of the ultra distance courses.
+The UTA11 was introduced in 2019 and is a stunningly beautiful but physically demanding trail run.
+However, it is also an excellent intro for new runners wanting to try out trail running.

 The event starts at Fairmont Resort.
 And finishes at Scenic World.